2025 Hungarian Darts Trophy: Final day

 Niko Springer (pictured in 2024) defeated world number one Luke Humphries en route to his first PDC ranking title.

 The third round, quarter-finals, semi-finals and final were played on 21 September.
 Gerwyn Price withdrew from the tournament before his quarter-final match against Luke Littler for medical reasons.
 The final day saw Niko Springer and Danny Noppert reach the final.
 After beating world champions Rob Cross and Luke Humphries, Springer defeated Josh Rock in a deciding leg in the semi-finals, having hit a 170 checkout, missed double 12 for a nine-dart finish and survived a match dart from Rock.
-Cross also landed a 170 checkout in his loss to Springer, while Humphries recorded the highest three-dart average in tourmament history as he defeated Mike De Decker 6–1 in the third round, averaging 113.05.
+Cross also landed a 170 checkout in his loss to Springer, while Humphries recorded the highest three-dart average in tournament history as he defeated Mike De Decker 6–1 in the third round, averaging 113.05.
 2022 UK Open champion Noppert reached the final following victories against Michael van Gerwen, Chris Dobey and Littler.
 Both players were seeking their first European Tour title, with Noppert reaching his first final since 2022 and Springer appearing in his second final of the year after losing to Jonny Clayton at the Dutch Darts Championship.

 Springer and Noppert traded holds of throw to start the final until Noppert found a break to go 3–2 ahead.
 The Dutchman extended his lead to 4–2 and 5–3, but Springer found a break of his own with a 120 checkout to level the match at 5–5.
 The final entered a deciding leg for the third consecutive year at the Hungarian Darts Trophy, where Springer eventually hit double 8 to secure an 8–7 victory.
 Springer ended the match with a lower average than Noppert, averaging 89.28 to Noppert's 93.59.
 Unseeded qualifier Springer, who entered the tournament as the world number 70, won his first PDC ranking title in his first year as a PDC Tour Card holder; he defeated six of the world's top 20 during his campaign.
 He became the fourth German player to win a European Tour event after Max Hopp, Ricardo Pietreczko and Martin Schindler.
 Springer stated that he was "over the moon" in his post-match interview, adding, "I took my chances and I am very happy, I can't believe it."
 Noppert thanked the Budapest crowd and commended his opponent's performance, saying that Springer "deserved it in the end" and that he "played a good last leg".